 Limiting idling helps the environment and protects public health.
 It will also reduce your fuel usage and costs!

 9. Use a commercial car wash instead of soaping up at home.

-Soap from washing your car can pollute local streams, creeks and lakes.
-The dirty water flows from your driveway into storm drains, and does not undergo treatment before entering waterways.
+The dirty water that flows from your driveway into storm drains does not undergo treatment before entering streams, creeks and lakes.
 Most commercial car washes recycle water, and the dirty water they do produce goes into the sewer system where it will be treated.

 Visit Recyclespot.org, your online spot for recycling tips and information.

 Tips on how to be Green at Work